KankakeeCommunityCollege/athletics/_contacts/john-teders.md

 After high school, he continued to play baseball at KCC, as well as playing on several slow pitch softball teams.
 Coach Teders has been involved in coaching for the past 20 years in softball, baseball, and football, and brings extensive knowledge of the mechanics of pitching for both women and men.

-&nbsp;Outside of sports, Coach Teders is a union carpenter with many years of experience in residential and commercial construction.
+Outside of sports, Coach Teders is a union carpenter with many years of experience in residential and commercial construction.
 He and his wife , Lori, have three children and one granddaughter.